Am0rphous/Awesome/Anonymity and Privacy/Tor/Activate Bridge in TORRC file.md

-### Enable Tor's Bridge mode when using e.g.
+## Enable Tor's Bridge mode
-- the tor service when running Linux
+- When running tors default service on Linux
-- proxychains4 when running
+- When using proxychains4 on MacOS

 I got some inspiration from: https://gitlab.com/yawning/obfs4

-1. Install obfs4proxy with:    `sudo apt install obfs4proxy`
+## 1. Install obfs4proxy with:    `sudo apt install obfs4proxy`
 2. Get new obfs4 bridges at:   https://bridges.torproject.org/bridges?transport=obfs4
 3. Write configuration to `/etc/tor/torrc` that looks like the example below, but with new bridge info as the ones below have changed characters and is not intended to work:
 ````